context-engineering

 The Honest Multi-Agent Report, 10 Months Later — Cognition's Walden: Keep Writes Single-Threaded, Let Other Agents Pour In Intelligence

-Ten months after writing Don't Build Multi-Agents, Cognition's Walden Yan returns with three patterns that actually ship: Devin Review's clean-context loop (2 bugs per PR, ~58% severe), cross-frontier smart friends, and manager Devin's map-reduce-and-manage.
-One principle runs through all three — writes stay single-threaded; other agents contribute intelligence, not actions.
+Cognition's Walden Yan returns after Don't Build Multi-Agents with three patterns that actually ship: Devin Review's clean-context loop, cross-frontier smart friends, and manager Devin.
+The common rule: writes stay single-threaded.

 One `message Romain` prompt runs the whole workflow — OpenAI DevX demos Codex Chronicle, but the costs the tweet skipped matter too